charming-whaley/charming-whaley/README.md

 ## 🏄🏻‍♂️ Hi there!
-<p>Hi, I'm Fedya — an iOS and C++ developer with a growing focus on Machine Learning engineering.
-I enjoy building things from the ground up — from first sketches to real-world solutions.
-I spend a fair bit of time on Codeforces, Codewars and Kaggle, just for the fun and challenge of it</p>
+<p>Hi, I'm Fedya — an iOS and C++/Rust developer with a growing focus on Machine Learning.
+I enjoy building things from the ground up from first sketches to real-world solutions.
+I spend a fair bit of time on Codewars and Kaggle, just for the fun and challenge of it</p>

 <div align="center">
   <p><b>You may find me here</b></p>